probmods/probmods2/exercises/occams-razor.md

 #### b)

-Inference with the MCMC method will not be very efficient for the model you wrote above because the MCMC algroithm is using the Metropolis-Hastings procedure, changing only one random choice at a time.
+Inference with the MCMC method will not be very efficient for the model you wrote above because the MCMC algorithm is using the single-site Metropolis-Hastings procedure, changing only one random choice at a time.
 (To see why this is a problem, think about what happens when you try to change the choice about whether there is a causal relation.)

 To make this more efficient, construct the marginal probability of the effect directly and use it in an `observe` statement: